Program overview

 Featured Experiences

-These experiences are designed to prepare students for their future careers by applying classroom knowledge in practical settings, thereby building their skills and confidence as educators.
+These experiences are designed to prepare students for real-world teaching environments and to build their confidence as educators.

 Career Options

-Graduates of the TESL program can pursue a variety of career opportunities in Canada and beyond.
+Graduates of the TESL program have a wide range of career opportunities available to them in Canada.
 Here are some potential job roles:

-• Language Program Administrator: Oversee ESL programs in educational institutions, ensuring quality and compliance with standards.
+• ESL Program Administrator: Oversee ESL programs in educational institutions, ensuring quality and compliance with standards.

-• Corporate ESL Trainer: Provide English language training in corporate settings to enhance employees' communication skills.
+• Workplace ESL Trainer: Deliver English language training in corporate settings to enhance employee communication skills.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.